Workers' Compensation Appeals Commission Members

 - Appeals Commissioners

-James N. Rhodes, an employee representative, of Ketchikan, is a 20-year member of the International Brotherhood of Electrical Workers Union Local 1547.
+James N. Rhodes, an employee representative, of Ketchikan, is a 26-year member of the International Brotherhood of Electrical Workers Local 1547.
 He served as a member for labor on the Board from August 2001 until March 2005.
-He was appointed by Governor Sean Parnell to complete a four-year term as commissioner in 2012.
-His term expires on March 1, 2016.
+He was appointed by Gov. Sean Parnell to a four-year term in February 2012, reappointed to a five-year term by Gov. Bill Walker in 2016, and reappointed to an additional five-year term by Gov. Mike Dunleavy in January 2021.
+His term expires on March 1, 2026.